d12frosted/elpa-mirror/gnu/denote-readme.txt

     Without the `date' prompt, the `denote' command uses the `current-time'.

+  • `template': Prompts for a KEY among the `denote-templates'.
+The value of that KEY is used to populate the new note with content, which is added after the front matter ([The denote-templates option]).

   The prompts occur in the given order.

   If the value of this user option is nil, no prompts are used.
 The